 The Prisoner of Azkaban was the third of the Harry Potter films, based on the phenomenally best-selling books by J.K.
 Rowling.
 The two previous films Harry Potter and the Sorcerer’s Stone/Harry Potter and the Philosopher’s Stone (2001) and Harry Potter and the Chamber of Secrets (2002) were enormous worldwide hits.
 Despite their popularity, I never liked the books much.
 Nor for that matter either of the first two films where any magic and wonder was killed off by director Chris Columbus’s banal approach and persistent attempt to batter the audience with special effects, which ended up contrarily producing no wonderment whatsoever.

 For the third film, Chris Columbus has chosen to step back and hand control over to Mexican director Alfonso Cuaron.
 Alfonso Cuaron is certainly a surprising and controversial choice in that his previous film to make it to English-language speaking audiences was Y Tu Mama Tambien (2001), a raw and frank account of teenage sexuality and about a 180 degrees remove from the pre-pubescent innocence of the Harry Potter universe as one could imagine.
 On the other hand, one of Alfonso Cuaron’s previous ventures into English-language Hollywood filmmaking was the delightful A Little Princess (1995), a quasi-fantastical children’s film that conjures a certain magic that is not too far removed from the Harry Potter universe.
-Cuaron’s one other Hollywood outing was the banal modernization of Charles Dickens’ Great Expectations (1998), although he would subsequently go onto direct the fine dystopian sf film Children of Men (2006) and the excellent Gravity (2013) about two astronauts trapped in orbit.
-He has also created and produced the short-lived tv series Believe (2014) about a young girl with psychic powers on the run, as well as produced the true life psycho film The Assassination of Richard Nixon (2004) and his son Jonas’s film Desierto (2015) about a white vigilante hunting Mexican illegal immigrants through the desert.
+Cuaron’s one other Hollywood outing at this point was the banal modernization of Charles Dickens’ Great Expectations (1998), however he would subsequently go onto direct the fine dystopian sf film Children of Men (2006), the excellent Gravity (2013) about two astronauts trapped in orbit and the critically celebrated Roma (2018).

 However, the biggest complaint about Harry Potter and the Prisoner of Azkaban is the villain.
 The entire film builds Sirius Black up as a total blackguard of the most evil order.
 He is considered a murderer, a disciple of Lord Voldemort, the photos of him circulating show him as a screaming madman, he has the magic world in a panicked uproar at his escape, even manages to scare one of the ghosts in the paintings (an amusing cameo from Dawn French) into hiding.
 Yet when Sirius Black is finally encountered he turns out to be … a fairly decent chap who is misunderstood and with Harry overwhelmed to accept as a substitute father figure.
 Dramatic reversal of expectations is one thing but this is misdirection to the point that it is dramatically false.
 The moment that Gary Oldman is found any hint of the threat and sinisterness that he earlier manifested vanishes and is forgotten about.

 The subsequent films in the Harry Potter series are Harry Potter and the Goblet of Fire (2005), Harry Potter and the Order of the Phoenix (2007), Harry Potter and the Half-Blood Prince (2009), Harry Potter and the Deathly Hallows Part 1 (2010) and Harry Potter and the Deathly Hallows Part 2 (2011).
-A further spinoff of the Harry Potter series began with the prequel series Fantastic Beasts and Where to Find Them (2016) and the upcoming Fantastic Beasts: The Crimes of Grindelwald (2018).
+Subsequently, J.K.
+Rowling launched a Harry Potter prequel series with Fantastic Beasts and Where to Find Them (2016) and Fantastic Beasts: The Crimes of Grindelwald (2018).

 (No. 4 on the SF, Horror & Fantasy Box-Office Top 10 of 2004 list).